DDanii/HA-Add-ons-by-DDanii/pterodactyl-panel/README.md

 Username: admin
 Password: homeassistant

-## Ingress

-This addon will support Homeassistant Ingress.
-Until now it is work in progress!

 ## Support

 Got questions or problems?

 You can [open an issue here][issue] GitHub.
-Please keep in mind, that this software is only tested on armv7 running on a Raspberry Pi 4.

 ## Authors & contributors

 The original program is from the pterodactyl Project.
 For more informatios please visit this page: <https://pterodactyl.io/>
-The hassio addon is brought to you by [FaserF].

 [maintenance-shield]: https://img.shields.io/maintenance/yes/2022.svg
 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg